Equation of State of Decompressed Quark Matter, and Observational Signatures of Quark-Star Mergers

 occur rapidly compared to the ejecta expansion.
 Thus, the quark nuggets and nucleons in the gas reach an equilibrium state, determined by the balances of chemical potentials and temperatures, and charge neutrality:

-where the superscript ``(G)'' indicates the quantity related to gas phase, while ``(N)'' indicates the quantity related to the nugget phase.
-For simplicity, we will omit the ``(G)'' superscript when referring to the gas phase and let $T_s = T^{\rm (N)}$ as the nugget internal temperature.
-In Eq.(\ref{eq: charge neutral}) we have used $\mu_{e^+}=-\mu_e$.
-For the nugget phase, we express the nucleon chemical potential as $\mu_n^{\rm (N)} = 3\mu_q$ and $\mu_p^{\rm (N)} = 3\mu_q-\mu_e^{\rm (N)}$, with $\mu_q$ the average quark chemical potential inside the nugget.
-Eq.(\ref{eq: chemical eq}) already implies the beta equilibrium outside the nuggets.
+where superscripts ``(G)'' and ``(Q)'' refer to gas and quark nugget phases, respectively.
+For simplicity, we will omit the ``(G)'' superscript when referring to the gas phase and let $T_s = T^{\rm ({Q})}$ as the nugget internal temperature.
+In Eq.~(\ref{eq: charge neutral}) we have used $\mu_{e^+}=-\mu_e$.
+For the nugget phase, we express the nucleon chemical potential as $\mu_n^{\rm ({Q})} = 3\mu_q$ and $\mu_p^{\rm ({Q})} = 3\mu_q-\mu_e^{\rm ({Q})}$, with $\mu_q$ the average quark chemical potential inside the nugget.
+Eq.~(\ref{eq: chemical eq}) already implies the beta equilibrium outside the nuggets.
 For non-relativistic and non-degenerate nucleons in the gas,

 with $m_{n,p}$ the masses of neutron and proton.
-An important quantity is the binding energy of the nugget, $\Delta E =m_n-\mu_n^{\rm (N)}$.
-Given $\Delta E$, solving Eqs.(\ref{eq: chemical eq}--\ref{eq: chemical potential}) determines the equilibrium state.
+An important quantity is the binding energy of the nugget, $\Delta E =m_n-\mu_n^{\rm ({Q})}$.
+Given $\Delta E$, solving Eqs.~(\ref{eq: chemical eq}--\ref{eq: chemical potential}) determines the equilibrium state.

-We can also compute the EoS of the QNG relating the density, pressure and internal energy density:
+We can compute the EoS of the QNG relating the density, pressure and internal energy density:

 where $n_A$ is the nugget number density and

 We neglect the contribution to the pressure from nuggets since $P_A = n_AT \ll P_{\rm th}$ for sufficiently large $A$.

 If the temperature is too high, quark nuggets would completely evaporate into nucleons, at which point the QNG would be replaced by ordinary nucleon gas (NG).
 This transition occurs when